Codium-ai/codiumate-docs/docs/chat/commands/best-practices.md

 3. **Copy the Response as Markdown**: Click the three dots button in the top-right corner of Qodo Gen's response message, and select `Copy message as markdown`.
 Paste the markdown content into a new file named `best_practices.md`.

 4. **Customize `best_practices.md`**: Modify the content of `best_practices.md` as needed.
 You can add new best practices, modify existing ones, or remove parts to better suit your team's requirements.
+You can also ask Qodo Chat to do that for you!

 ## The `best_practices.md` File